Realm-Bot/docs/realm-modules/skin-filtering.md

 ## What Enforcement Looks Like

-When a player is detected using a disallowed skin type, Realm Bot can take an automated action and record the outcome.
-In Discord, this typically appears as an automated moderation entry showing the player connection context and the reason for removal.
+When a player is detected using a disallowed skin type, Realm Bot removes the player with the reason **Unfair Skin** and records the outcome in the configured Automod channel.

 ![Skin Filtering Example (Discord Output)](/images/skin-filtering-example.png)